chip/background_cache/README.markdown

 BackgroundCache
 ===============

-Use a rake task to expire any number of fragments or actions, with or without layout.
+Use a rake task to expire fragments, with or without a layout.
 Uses Rails and cache_fu.

 Dynamic Configuration
 ---------------------